 The result - results?
-Around 2001, 26 year-old Rockcastle Husband was "investigated" by local police for attempted sexual assault on a sleeping 17 year-old female non-relative, who along with a teenage female relative of JW Wife, had been spending the night at his home.
+In August 2001, 25 year-old Rockcastle Husband was arrested, investigated, but ultimately not prosecuted for attempted sexual assault on a sleeping 17 year-old female non-relative, who along with a teenage female relative of JW Wife, had been spending the night at his home.